-30-Minute Lamb Stir Fry with Green Beans will be on your dinner table in a hurry.
+This easy 30-Minute Ground Lamb Stir Fry will be on your dinner table in a flash.
 Serve it over rice for a wholesome meal that will bring some excitement to your weeknight cooking routine.

 This tasty Lamb Stir Fry has sizzling crispy ground lamb, spicy numbing Sichuan peppercorns and fresh cilantro and it will be on your table in less than 30-minutes.
 Perfect for those nights when you’re feeling on the verge of just throwing in the towel and ordering takeout.